-- 4.1.2 For risk group VP, spaces within the building shall be separate firecells, with the following requirements: - a) Firecells shall be fire separated from other firecells by either: - i) the fire resistance rating specified in Table 2.4 if the firecell is categorised in risk group VP, or - ii) the higher of the two fire resistance ratings specified in Table 2.4 if it is categorised in any other risk group, and - b) Within the vehicle parking firecell, all floors (including intermediate floors) and their supporting structures shall achieve a fire resistance rating of at least the life rating.
-The property rating shall be used where necessary to achieve protection from spread of fire to neighbouring property (see Figure 4.1), and
+4.1.2 Risk group VP firecells shall be separate firecells within the building and:

+- a) Firecells shall be fire separated from other firecells by either: - i) the fire resistance rating specified in Table 2.4 if the firecell is categorised in risk group VP, or - ii) the higher of the two fire resistance ratings specified in Table 2.4 if it is categorised in any other risk group, - b) Within the risk group VP firecell, all floors (including intermediate floors) and their supporting structures shall achieve a fire resistance rating of at least the life rating.
+The property rating shall be used where necessary to achieve protection from spread of fire to neighbouring property (see Figure 4.1), and area of 3.0 m and maximum height 3.0 m) unseparated from adjacent titles, and e) Service vehicle and unloading areas may be part of other support activity firecells.

-- c) Within the vehicle parking firecell, where the parking spaces and other areas of that firecell are unit titled, it is permitted to have the parking spaces (and an associated storage area limited to plan area of 3.0 m2 and maximum height 3.0 m) unseparated from adjacent titles, and - d) Within the vehicle parking firecell, other spaces (such as a ticket office, a gate booth or a storeroom not greater than 10 m2) are permitted when they are necessary for the operation of the vehicle parking firecell, and - e) Service vehicle and unloading areas may be part of other support activity firecells.
+Amend 2 | c) Within the risk group VP firecell, where the parking spaces and other areas of that firecell are unit titled, it is permitted to have the parking spaces (and an associated storage area limited to plan

+Amend 2 Nov 2020 d) Within the risk group VP firecell, other spaces (such as a ticket office, a gate booth or a storeroom not greater than 10 m) are permitted when they are necessary for the operation of the riskAmend 2 Nov 2020 group VP firecell, and